-When humans arrived, the foxes were hunted extensively for fur and to protect livestock.
-With the development of fur-farms, the former reason no longer applies, but farmers still maintain that population control is still essential for their economy.
+The foxes were hunted extensively for fur and livestock protection when humans arrived.
+With the development of fur farms, the former reason no longer applies, but farmers still maintain that population control is essential for their economy.

-While hunting disrupted the fox populations, human arrival meant a wealth of new food in the form of rodents, food waste, and lambs, allowing the species to survive.
+While hunting disrupted the fox populations, human arrival meant a wealth of new food in rodents, food waste, and lambs, allowing the species to survive.

 Photo by Jonatan Pie